 If you don’t know much about investing and do not have the time, interest, or energy to be constantly reading the stock market news, then letting a robo advisor do all the work for you could be an excellent compromise.

-Robo advisors operate with computer algorithms such as the Noble Prize-winning investment option from Betterment.
-These algorithms are designed to maximize the potential of your portfolio through blending different stock, bond, and mutual fund options based on your expressed needs while minimizing losses during bear market times.
+They operate with computer algorithms such as the Noble Prize-winning investment option from Betterment.
+These algorithms are designed to maximize the potential of your portfolio by blending different stock, bond, and mutual fund options based on your expressed needs while minimizing losses during bear market times.

 Another benefit for beginning investors is that robo advisors require little to no upfront investment.
 Whereas a traditional financial advisor may require several thousand dollars before taking you on as a client, robo advisors such as Betterment and Wealthfront require between $0-500 to get started with either a lifestyle investment account or an IRA.